 - 900°C (1650°F)-982°C (1800°F): CO2 is evolved and CaO is produced through calcination

 - 1510°C (2750°F): Cement clinker is formed

 After exiting the kiln, the clinker is rapidly cooled down from 2000°C to 100°C-200°C by passing air over it.
 At this stage, different additives are combined with the clinker to be ground in order to produce the final product, cement.
-Gypsum, added to and ground with clinker, regulates the setting time and gives the most important property of cement, compressive strength.
-It also prevents agglomeration and coating of the powder at the surface of balls and mill wall.
+Gypsum added to and ground with clinker regulates the setting time and gives the most important property of cement, compressive strength.
+It also prevents agglomeration and coating of the powder at the surface of balls and mill walls.
 Some organic substances, such as Triethanolamine (used at 0.1 wt.%), are added as grinding aids to avoid powder agglomeration.
-Other additives sometimes used are ethylene glycol, oleic acid and dodecyl-benzene sulphonate.
+Other additives sometimes used are ethylene glycol, oleic acid, and dodecyl-benzene sulphonate.

 The heat produced by the clinker is circulated back to the kiln to save energy.
 The last stage of making cement is the final grinding process.
 In the cement plant, there are rotating drums fitted with steel balls.
 Clinker, after being cooled, is transferred to these rotating drums and ground into such a fine powder that each pound of it contains 150 billion grains.
 This powder is the final product, cement.